Loading...

 Portion Control

-Incorporate a serving of non-starchy vegetables such as broccoli, spinach, or kale.
-These are low in carbohydrates and can help slow down the absorption of sugars.
+Incorporate more fiber-rich vegetables into your meal, such as broccoli or spinach, which can help slow down the absorption of sugars.

 Protein Pairing

-Include a source of lean protein like grilled chicken, tofu, or lentils alongside your meal.
+Add a source of protein like grilled chicken, tofu, or lentils to your meal.
 Protein can help stabilize blood sugar levels.

 Healthy Fats